lizzyskelton/Masters-Thesis/README.md

 The data used span landfast sea ice in McMurdo Sound across four freeze-in dates: August, May, March (2024) and multi-year ice.
 These areas are separated into two groupds, 'August' and 'Earlier' for analysis.
 - Data collected on Earlier ice was analysed under the assumption that the bulk conductivity of the sub-ice platelet layer was 800 mS/m.
 Measurements of consolidated ice (fast ice + snow) and sub-ice platelet layer were attained.
 - One of the signal response measurements (inphase) was oversaturated on August ice.
 Therefore, apparent ice thickness measurements were attained on this section - a measurement of consolidated ice thickness + some proportion (30 - 40 %) of the sub-ice platelet layer

+A description of each file in this folder is given below.

 Please contact elizabeth.skelton@pg.canterbury.ac.nz with any questions regarding these scripts or analysis.